 Sure, pretty much all of them are suitable for surgery like that.
 Red lights will be better for more superficial skin damage from surgery.
 Near infrared will be better for more substantial deeper tissue damage from surgery.
 In your case, maybe a combo light would be the most ideal.
 Using the light at around 50-100mW/cm2 is probably ideal for fairly deeper surgical damage.
 5-10 minutes is fine from about 10-20cm away.

 A lot of research has been done on red light therapy and the benefits it has on oral and dental health.
-Red light therapy applied to the teeth decreases hypersensitivity of the teeth (27,28), reduces harmful mouth bacteria (29), heals wounds and gums in the mouth (30), and increases the bone remodeling after teeth damage.(31)
+Red light therapy applied to the teeth decreases hypersensitivity of the teeth (27, 28), reduces harmful mouth bacteria (29), heals the gums and wounds in the mouth (30), and increases the bone remodeling after teeth damage (31).

-This means that red light therapy can aid good dental practice, working as a holistic method to improve all-round dental care.
+This means that red light therapy can aid good dental practice working as a holistic method to improve all-around dental care.

-If you are using a large red light panel like the Joovv units you would be best to open your mouth when facing the light to ensure you get enough light penetration into the teeth and gums.
+If you are using a large red light panel like the Mito Red units you would be best to open your mouth when facing the light to ensure you get enough light penetration into the teeth and gums.

 I also stand side on with my cheek a few inches from the light to hit the back molars in my mouth.
 It's important to use a strong red light panel to ensure you get enough light penetration through the cheek.

-Me with using my Joovv to heal my gums
+I am using my Red Light Panel to heal my gums.

-The key requirement for oral light therapy is the ability of the light to penetrate the cheek tissue, and then to also penetrate the gums, enamel and bones.
-Skin and surface tissue blocks 90-95% of incoming light.
+The key requirement for oral light therapy is the ability of the light to penetrate the cheek tissue and then to also penetrate the gums, enamel and bones.
+Skin and surface tissue blocks 90–95% of incoming light.
 Stronger sources of light are therefore necessary with regard to LEDs.
-Weaker light devices would only have an effect on surface issues; unable to eliminate deeper infections, treat gums, bones and harder to reach molar teeth.
+Weaker light devices would only have an effect on surface issues—unable to eliminate deeper infections, treat gums, bones and hard-to-reach molar teeth.

 Red and infrared LEDs are both effective for oral light therapy.
-Session time from 2-10 minutes depending on light strength/heat.
-Stronger lights are required for penetration of cheek/gums.
+Session time from 2–10 minutes depending on light strength/heat.
+Stronger lights are required for penetration of cheeks/gums.

 For best results, use on bare skin.